About Us

 Italy

-Co-Chair, GAIL Latin America
+Co-Chair GAIL Latin America Board

-Co-Chair, GAIL Latin America
+Co-Chair GAIL Latin America Board

 Agostina Coniglio